MetisoftSolutions/tontine/README.md

 You can also run `npm run compile-start` to automatically run all 3 steps.

+## Notes on the Solidity contracts
+The contracts are stored in the `contracts/` directory. `tontinePool.sol`, `tontinePoolDirectory.sol`, `tontineContractDirectory.sol` are the major unique pieces of this project.
+The other contracts are simply copied from existing open-source libraries or adapted from existing open-source code.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.